Sandee004/Getlinked/README.md

-Creating tha Getlinked homepage from the recently concluded hackathon
+Creating the Getlinked homepage from the recently concluded hackathon